MHS-20/pcd-assignment-02/report.md

 It's needed to distinguish between different classes and packages dependencies.
 The GUI is re-rendered after each source file, since are the smallest unit processable.
-I may consider to render each dependency, creating a smaller object than the file depencencies class.
+I may consider to render each dependency, creating a smaller object than the file dependencies class.

 ### TODO:
 - Schedulers?
 - Single Dependency Result?
 - Backpressure?
 Swing?
 Timeout?
 - Package Clustering?

-Different colors?
+- Sub-folders are not counted as different packages